Primary Navigation Mobile

 The Dacia Jogger is one of the best bang-for-buck motors on the market.

 It’s at this point we’d discuss the Jogger’s relative qualities compared with its rivals, but there simply aren’t any.
+At least, not brand new.
 If you want a seven-seater family hold-all for this kind of money, the Jogger is your only choice.
-You could go down the secondhand route, where this kind of budget will bag you a four-year old Skoda Kodiaq.
-That’s a fine choice and possibly less depreciating in the long-term, but no consolation if you’re seeking the comfort of a new car warranty and all that comes with it.
+You could go down the second-hand route, where similar money will buy a four-year old Skoda Kodiaq.
+It’s a fine choice and one that may depreciate more slowly in the long-term, but that’s no consolation if you’re seeking the comfort of a new car warranty and all that comes with it.

 What we like